astro-informatics/harmonic/docs/background/Machine_Learning/hypersphere.rst

 The simplest model one may wish to consider is a hyper-sphere, much like the truncated harmonic mean estimator.
-However, here we learn the optimal radius of the hyper-sphere.
+However, here we learn the optimal radius of the hyper-sphere, rather than setting the radius based on arbitrary level-sets of the posterior as in `Robert and Wraith (2009) <https://aip.scitation.org/doi/pdf/10.1063/1.3275622?casa_token=-zryxMRjTG4AAAAA:R5AtxFgs17dICu_rs2nCHELMxiOTl1-KtGm-yKhq4uv3Xz45Pa1imaUUpOFfFGqeFqwOAqNMIuNy>`_.

 Consider the target distribution defined by the normalised hyper-sphere